-Have you ever experienced challenges in your life — those times when you felt lost and had no idea how to keep moving forward?
+Have you ever experienced difficult times in your life — those times when you felt lost and had no idea how to keep moving forward?

 Perhaps it was in a relationship or a business or maybe even a life and death situation.

-How would you like to develop a mindset that could help you in overcoming challenges with anything that comes your way?
+How would you like to develop grit and resilience that could help you in overcoming challenges with anything that comes your way?